aabbtree77/miniguestlog/README.md

 - render.com has managed to add two new IP addresses along with the old ones, which broke the connectivity to Atlas!
 The solution was to whitelist those new IPs from render.com on MongoDB Atlas.

+- Replaced geoip-lite with maxmind/geoip2-node which now downloads a large file on render.com before running the app, a fragile part to watch out.

 ## Conclusion

 One can see why the web is so problematic.
-Maintaining a small list of visitor locations leads to so many moving pieces:
+Maintaining a small list of visitor locations leads to a lot of moving pieces:

 - MaxMind have changed their API once, which is visible from the ChatGPT hallucination, they might do it again.

+- MaxMind updates are not as seamless as using an npm package, a download of the DB file is required.

 - render.com added new IPs which broke MongoDB Atlas.